 - Get scalp micropigmentation

-- Colour it with makeup
+- Camouflage with makeup

 However, before you try any of these, it’s very important to consult a medical professional.
+That’s because they might worsen your problem.

+For instance, there is a reported account of a ballerina who was experiencing traction alopecia due to wearing tight buns (for 13 years).
 However, to hide the bald patches, she started wearing a 1.5-pound hairpiece (for 2 years).
 Unfortunately, that ended up worsening her hair loss.

 Similarly, hair fibres or even makeup also pose the risk of clogging the pores and traction alopecia already causes folliculitis.
 So, you need to be careful.